kanders2002/ITIS_3135_Project/README.md

    - jQuery-UI weidget and other plugins
    - Universal accessibility
 2. Separation of concerns
-    a.
-No embedded code allowed.
+   - No embedded code allowed.
 Separate files for HTML, CSS, and JavaScript
 3. Well-documented code
    - Appropriate use of comments
 4. Accessibility